afska/gba-link-connection/README.md

 `activate()` | - | Activates the library.
 `deactivate()` | - | Deactivates the library.
 `report(data[3])` | - | Fills the `data` int array with a report.
 The first int contains *clicks* that you can check against the bitmasks `LINK_PS2_MOUSE_LEFT_CLICK`, `LINK_PS2_MOUSE_MIDDLE_CLICK`, and `LINK_PS2_MOUSE_RIGHT_CLICK`.
 The second int is the *X movement*, and the third int is the *Y movement*.

+⚠️ calling `activate()` or `report(...)` could freeze the system if nothing is connected: detecting timeouts using interrupts is the user's responsibility.

 ## Pinout